MbqIIB/DevOps-SpecialMilestone/README.md

 node shrink.js
 ```

-* Our droplet size was shrinked from 1gb to 512mb.
+* Our droplet size was shrinked from a memory of 1gb to 512mb.

 ![Screencast](https://github.com/shivamgulati1991/DevOps-SpecialMilestone/blob/master/Screens/1.gif)